 Who can contact the whistleblower system?

-Our whistleblower system, which is operated by our ombudswoman, is available to anyone who can provide information about illegal conduct.
-This may be employees, customers or other third parties.
-We will accept all tips that you suspect of a violation and that fall within the specified topic area.
+Our whistleblower system, which is operated by our ombudsman lawyer, is generally available to anyone who can provide information about illegal conduct.
+These can be employees, customers or other third parties.
+All reports for which you suspect a violation and which are in the specified subject area will be accepted.

-On which topics can hints be given?
+On which topics can information be submitted?

-- Corruption, money laundering, bribery, terrorist financing, violations of export controls
+Corruption, money laundering, bribery, terrorist financing, violations of export controls

-- Discrimination, bullying, fundamental rights
+Discrimination, bullying, fundamental rights

-- Personnel issues, including disregard for work instructions
+Personnel issues, including disregard of work instructions

-- Data privacy and information security breaches
+Data protection and information security breaches

-- EU matters under the EU Whistleblower Directive, 2019/1937.
+EU issues within the meaning of the EU Whistleblower Directive, 2019/1937

-The whistleblower system is not intended for complaints relating to operational business.
-Information reported via the whistleblower system that relates to matters outside the defined subject area will be forwarded to the relevant contact persons subject to the whistleblower’s consent, or the relevant contact persons will be named.
+Violations of human rights and environmental due diligence obligations.
+The whistleblower system is not intended for complaints related to the operational business.
+Information that is reported via the whistleblower system and that concerns issues outside the defined subject area will be forwarded to the appropriate contact persons, subject to the consent of the whistleblower, or the appropriate contact persons will be named.

-How can tips be submitted?
+How can information be submitted?